-The Mississippi Seals coordinator recruits qualified dental professionals in your community to implement a school-based dental sealant program.
+The Mississippi Seals coordinator provides materials to licensed mobile dental providers in your community to carry out a school-based dental sealant program.
 Schools are selected based on program eligibility.
 On-site dental screenings, sealants, and fluoride varnish applications are provided using portable equipment or mobile units for minimal class time disruption.
 Parental consent is required for participation, and dental referrals are provided to all participants for follow-up care.

 Who is Eligible?

 Eligible schools are defined as those located in urban areas in which more than 50 percent of the student population of that school participates in Federal or State free and reduced lunch programs; and rural school districts having a median income that is at or below 235 percent of the federal poverty line.
 All children enrolled at participating schools are eligible regardless of recent dental visits, dental coverage, or ability to pay.